FRRouting/frr/doc/user/routeserver.rst

 Example of Route Server Configuration
 -------------------------------------

-Finally we are going to show how to configure a Frr daemon to act as a Route Server.
+Finally we are going to show how to configure a FRR daemon to act as a Route Server.
 For this purpose we are going to present a scenario without route server, and then we will show how to use the configurations of the BGP routers to generate the configuration of the route server.